joshuakery/my-portfolio-site/src/posts/packingandcracking.md

 <br><br>

-#MAPS APIS
+#TECHNOLOGY USED

+##Maps APIs

-##Additionally, audience members explored maps through our use of the Google Maps API and Mapbox.
+Audience members explored maps through our use of the Google Maps API and Mapbox.

 <full-width-image>